zaren/DeleteUsers/README.md

 The automated version of this script does not function as intended, due to a permissions issue with user tokens.
 It will delete user data - i.e. `/Users/bob`, but not remove those accounts from Users & Groups, leading to login failures.
 Running the script manually, or running the GUI app, works as expected.
 I am continuing to work on a solution to this, but for further assistance in the meantime, see Disclaimer #1.

+### Disclaimer #3

+As of macOS 15 Sequoia, Apple has removed `periodic` from the system, rendering the automated script portion of this tool non-functional.
+Please hold while I re-work that part to function with `launchd`.
+The stand-alone app still functions as expected.

 ## Installation

 The application can be stored anywhere on the machine, but it is recommended that it be kept in a location only accessible by those with admin access.